openai/miniF2F/README.md

 ### Lean

 Each file contains the problem statement defined as an `example`, optionally with a proof for it as well as the necessary imports.
-This folder is realeased under the Apache License (Version 2.0).
+This folder is released under the Apache License (Version 2.0).

 ### Metamath

 Each file contains the problem statement with the same name as the file unique name.
 The statement is commented if provided without proof.
+This folder is released under the MIT License.

 ### Hol Light

-(TODO)
+(WIP)